-If parameter 0031 (Control Strategy), has been set to '1' (Vector Control), an 'Autotune' routine will need to be performed prior to running the drive.
-This is required for the drive to calculate and model the motor parameters (i.e., Magnetising Current, Rotor Time Constant, Stator Resistance, Mutual & Leakage Inductances), for better speed and torque control.
+If the drive 'Control Strategy', has been set to 'Vector Control' (either 'Sensorless' or 'Encoder Feedback', an 'Autotune' routine will need to be performed prior to running the drive.
+This is required for the drive to calculate and model the motor parameters (i.e., Magnetising Current, Rotor Time Constant, Stator Resistance, Mutual & Leakage Inductances) for better speed and torque control.
 Failure to perform an 'Autotune' routine will result in poor motor control, or most likely spurious drive trips when enabled.
 There are two types of 'Autotune routine: